awsdocs/aws-storagegateway-user-guide/doc_source/managing-volumes.md

 1. Verify that the **Network interface** setting is the IP address of your gateway, or choose an IP address for **Network interface**\.

-   If you have defined your gateway to use multiple network adapters, choose the IP address your storage applications will use to access the volume\.
+   If you have defined your gateway to use multiple network adapters, choose the IP address that your storage applications use to access the volume\.
 Each network adapter defined for a gateway represents one IP address that you can choose\.

-   If the gateway VM is configured for more than one network adapter, the **Create volume** dialog box displays a list for **Network interface**, with one IP address for each adapter configured for the gateway VM\.
-If the gateway VM is configured for only one network adapter, a drop\-down list doesn't appear because there is only one IP address\.
+   If the gateway VM is configured for more than one network adapter, the **Create volume** dialog box displays a list for **Network interface**\.
+In this list, one IP address appears for each adapter configured for the gateway VM\.
+If the gateway VM is configured for only one network adapter, no list appears because there's only one IP address\.

 1. Choose **Create volume**\.
 The **Configure CHAP Authentication** dialog box appears\.
 You can configure CHAP later\.
 For information, see [Configuring CHAP Authentication for Your iSCSI Targets](initiator-connection-common.md#ConfiguringiSCSIClientInitiatorCHAP)\.

-1. The next step is to connect your volume to your client\.
+The next step is to connect your volume to your client\.
 For more information, see [Connecting Your Volumes to Your Client](GettingStarted-use-volumes.md#GettingStartedAccessVolumes)\.

 ### Creating a Recovery Snapshot<a name="snapshot"></a>